JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ]
 ```

-You can also specify a [regular expression][regex] to create folder wildcards.
-In the sample below, any folders inside the `/Users/posh/Projects` path will be matched.
+The strings specified in these properties are evaluated as [regular expressions][regex].
+You
+can use any valid regular expression construct, but the regular expression must match the entire directory
+name.
+The following will match `/Users/posh/Projects/Foo` but not `/home/Users/posh/Projects/Foo`.

 ```json
 "include_folders": [